With Global Work from Home Day coming up the 10th of April, we thought we would explore the history of remote work and its trends over time.

 Now, more people who were previously unable to work are getting this opportunity.
 We’re talking here about stay-at-home parents, those with chronic illnesses, and other groups where standard office space isn’t suitable can all benefit from remote work.

 Employers also realize the cost benefits associated with people working from home.
-Reducing the number of necessary office spaces, equipment, and other related costs has brought about savings.
+Reducing the number of necessary office spaces, equipment, relocation expenses, and other related costs has brought about savings.
 Dell has reported around $12 million saved annually from implementing work-from-home policies, meaning they require less office space.
 When the bottom line is considered, it makes sense for employers to explore the possible benefits that remoting can bring.

 Without a doubt, the world has become a much more open place.
 Traditional borders now take a back seat in the working world and when it comes to hiring.
 Cultural boundaries have decreased, and communication with others is now possible and easy.
 Many people work from home for a company thousands of miles away, meaning that firms are no longer restricted geographically to finding the best talent.
 Not to mention having access to a larger pool of talent which eventually delights every hiring manager.